Ensuring Access to Microbicides

 The promise that microbicides represent will only be realized if women can obtain the products easily and affordably, and will use them effectively once they are available.

 Laying the Groundwork to Ensure Future Access to Products

 IPM is laying the groundwork to ensure that microbicides, once developed, can quickly get into the hands of women in developing countries.

-Ensuring access to drugs in developing countries can be highly challenging because of weak health systems and a lack of skilled health workers and financing.
+Ensuring access to drugs in developing countries can be highly challenging because of weak and inadequately funded health systems.

 New drugs have historically been designed and developed for industrialized markets, and introduced into developing countries only several years later, if at all.